CodeForCuritiba/nota_solidaria_portal/README.md

  4. It should be running!!

  ### Deploy

+ Make sure you have access to heroku notasolidaria project.
+If not, create an account and provide your email to a project member that can add you in the developper's list.

  1. Add heroku as a git remote server: `git remote add heroku https://git.heroku.com/notasolidaria.git`
  2. `git push heroku master`